 If your project involves human or animal research, you must have obtained IRB or IACUC approval, unless you are clearly presenting your work as a proposed project and make it clear that absolutely no research has yet been conducted.
 Posters involving such research should indicate an approval number or statement that no research has been conducted.
 Anyone giving an oral presentation on a project involving human or animal research must have an IRB or IACUC approval.
 For questions, please contact the DMU Office of Research at 515-271-1445.

 Have questions regarding the DMU Research Symposium?
 If your question isn’t answered, please contact DMU CME at email@example.com or 515-271-1596.

 Applications for the 2020-2021 Mentored Student Research Program will be available on Thursday, December 5, 2019.
-All application materials are due no later than TBD at 8 am.
-Visit the Office of Research website for more information and to submit your application.
+All application materials are due no later than Monday, February 3 at 8 am.
+More information and submit your application.